Oriolrt/SIDTD_Dataset/README.md

 ```
 It shouldnt exist any type of error

-If you just want to get the benchmark you only need to go to the datasets and choice among [Midv, Dogs, Fungus, Findit, Banknotes]:
+If you just want to get the benchmark you only need to go to the datasets and choice among [MIDV2020, Dogs, DF20M, Findit, Banknotes]:

 ```python
     import Loader.Datasets as ld